pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 - `All other`

 {{% notice info %}}
-It is important keep the `wwr_building_type` string identical to the list above.
-Otherwise the function will set the target building `WWR` to `40%`.
+It is important to keep the `wwr_building_type` string identical to the list above.
+Otherwise, the function will set the target building `WWR` to `40%`.
 {{% /notice %}}

 {{< line_break >}}